Frequently Asked Questions (FAQs)

 Q. What if I’m not going to be home one day or need to cancel for a while?

-A. We ask that you call our office (541-734-9505) at least one day before cancelling your meal.
-If you are going to be off service for a while, restarting is as simple as calling the office to let us know you wish to resume service.
+A. We ask that you call our office by 11:00 AM at least one day before the meal you need to cancel is scheduled to be delivered.
+If you are going to be off service for a short time, restarting is as simple as calling the office to let us know you wish to resume service.

 Q. How many people are employed by Food & Friends?

 A. Food & Friends staff is made up of 4 full-time staff and 14 part-time to very-part-time staff.
-It should be noted that over 300 volunteers make our service possible.
+It should be noted that nearly 400 volunteers each month make our service possible.

 Q. What do the meals consist of?